Elizabeth Saunders Home: History

-According to Miki Sawada's autobiography, "黒い肌と白い心" (literally "Black Skin, White Soul"), while she was on a train in Gifu Prefecture of Japan in the earlier part of 1947, the dead body of a black baby wrapped in layers of newspaper and cloth fell from an overhead compartment onto her lap.
+According to Miki Sawada's autobiography, "黒い肌と白い心" (literally "Black Skin, White Soul"), while she was on a train in Gifu Prefecture of Japan in the earlier part of 1947, the dead body of a Black baby wrapped in layers of newspaper and cloth fell from an overhead compartment onto her lap.
 By this time Miki Sawada who was married to an ambassador of Japan had traveled extensively prior to World War II.
-During her travels she had volunteered at one of Dr. Thomas John Barnardo's orphanages in England.
-Nevertheless, according to her biography, this incident with the deceased baby was what ultimately made her decide to open Elizabeth Saunders Home.
+During her travels she had volunteered at one of Dr. Barnardo's orphanages in England.
+According to her biography, this incident with the deceased baby was what ultimately made her decide to open Elizabeth Saunders Home.

-In the book “Trans-Pacific Racisms and the U.S. Occupation of Japan” by Yukiko Koshiro, the author describes a post war Japan that together with the US, smoothed over and attempted to make taboo the topic of racism that had been so prevalent, if not outright encouraged, against each other by both sides during the war.
-As described in Yukiko's book, Miki Sawada believed that racism directed at biracial babies set in this atmosphere, especially those shown toward babies with black fathers, made it necessary for her to not only open Elizabeth Saunders Home but also to find a way to get them adopted back to their paternal country.
+In the book Trans-Pacific Racisms and the U.S. Occupation of Japan by Yukiko Koshiro, the author describes a post-war Japan that together with the US, smoothed over and attempted to make taboo the topic of racism that had been so prevalent, if not outright encouraged, against each other by both sides during the war.
+As described in Yukiko's book, Miki Sawada believed that racism directed at biracial babies set in this atmosphere, especially those shown toward babies with Black fathers, made it necessary for her to open Elizabeth Saunders Home and find a way to get them adopted back to their paternal country.
 Her actions and comments at the time were considered controversial, and vocalization of both criticism and approval resonated from both sides of the Pacific.

 St. Stephan's School

 In 1953 Miki Sawada opened an elementary school for the children at Elizabeth Saunders Home to attend.
-It was named St. Stephan's School, "Stephan" also being the Christian name of her third son that died during a naval battle in Indonesia during World War II.
+It was named St. Stephan's School.
+Stephan was the Christian name of her third son, who died during a naval battle in Indonesia during World War II.

 In 1959 she expanded the school to include a middle school.
 In 1993 the school started accepting students from the general public.
 St. Stephan's School is a member of the Association of Christian Schools in Japan, a Protestant organization.

-Reconstruction of Elizabeth Saunders Home
+Reconstruction

 During 2009, Elizabeth Saunders Home was rebuilt.

 Alumni

-There is an Old Boys' club that was established and is run by the Alumni of Elizabeth Saunders Home, and they also maintain a website.
+There is an Old Boys' club that was established and is run by the Alumni of Elizabeth Saunders Home.
+They also maintain a website.